Chamber structure of modular curves $X_{1}(N)$

-\begin{prop} In chambers of "triangle" type of $\mathbb{P}\mathcal{H}(a,-a)$, we normalize the area of the ideal triangle.
+\begin{prop} In chambers of "triangle" type of $\mathbb{P}\mathcal{H}(a,-a)$, we normalize the area of the ideal triangle to one.
 Flat surfaces are characterized by two invariants: (i) A cyclic tripartition of $a$, that is an element of $\mathcal{B}_{a}$.
-This discrete invariant distinguish the different chambers of the same type in the stratum. (ii) The shape of the triangle.
-Consequently, every such chamber is an open $GL^{+}(2,\mathbb{R})$-orbit.
+This discrete invariant distinguishes the different chambers of the same type in the stratum. (ii) The shape of the triangle (angles and side lengths).
+Consequently, every such chamber is the image of $GL^{+}(2,\mathbb{R})$ under projection.
 In the boundary of such chambers, the ideal triangle degenerates and the core becomes a pair of saddle connections.
 Flat surfaces of the boundary are parametrized by the real ratio between their lengths.
 These chambers are topological disks with three boundary components drawn between cusps.
 There is a chamber of "triangle" type for every \textit{cyclic tripartition} of $a$.
-The chamber corresponding to a partition $a=k+k'+k''$ belongs to the connected component where the rotation number of surfaces is $gcd(k,k',k'',a)$.
+The chamber corresponding to a tripartition $a=k+k'+k''$ belongs to the connected component where the rotation number of surfaces is $gcd(k,k',k'',a)$.
 If $a$ is of the form $3b$, the cyclic tripartition $a=b+b+b$ provides a chamber with an additional symmetry of order three.
 Such a chamber is a topological disk with a unique boundary component.
 There is a unique cusp in the boundary and an orbifold point of order three in the interior of the chamber (corresponding to an equilateral triangle). \end{prop}